One Piece Card Game

 One Piece Card Game is a collectible card game based on the manga One Piece.
-The One Piece Card Game most resembles the Dragon Ball Super and Hearthstone card games.
+The One Piece Card Game most resembles the Dragon Ball Super Card Game and Hearthstone.
 Bandai has created an official free tutorial app that teaches the basics of gameplay.

+Unlike Bandai's past card games, which were solely based on anime series, the card game is used across the entire series including the manga and the live-action series.

 Development and publication

 The One Piece Card Game is a new and separate card game to the previously released One Piece card game, which was also produced by Bandai.
 The new card game was released by Bandai in Japan on July 8, 2022, and globally on December 2, 2022.
-The launch included four themed-starter decks based on different groups from the series: the Straw Hat Pirates, the Worst Generation, the Seven Warlords of the Sea, and the Animal Kingdom Pirates.
+The launch included four themed-starter decks based on different groups from the series: the Straw Hat Crew, the Worst Generation, the Seven Warlords of the Sea, and the Animal Kingdom Pirates.

 Manga creator Eiichiro Oda confirms the use of manga art in the card game.
 Moreover, a unique set of cards based on characters featured in Netflix's live-action adaptation of the anime.

+An important part of the development of the One Piece Card Game has been its organized competitive scene, operated through official tournaments held by Bandai.
+Since the game's release, regional and international championships have been organized, featuring competitive events where players can qualify for higher-level tournaments and receive exclusive promotional rewards.
+Among the most notable tournament-exclusive cards is the Kaido ST04-003 Championship 2023 Winner card, which was awarded as a prize to winners of Championship 2023 events.
+Due to its limited distribution, connection to official competitive play, and status as a tournament prize card, it has become one of the most sought-after collector items associated with the One Piece Card Game.
+Tournament reward cards such as this one illustrate the growing connection between competitive achievement and the collector market surrounding the game.